syncfusion/blazor-docs/src/common/common/deployment.md

 You can get more information about deploying Blazor applications [Here](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/blazor/).

-> **Note:** We highly recommend to load the Syncfusion Blazor interop script in the application end for the production environment.
-Refer to [this](https://blazor.syncfusion.com/documentation/common/how-to/configure-syncfusion-blazor-client-resources-in-production/) documentation for more details.

 ## Publish Blazor Application with Visual Studio 2019

 * Create the Blazor server Application with [Syncfusion Blazor Components](https://blazor.syncfusion.com/documentation/getting-started/server-side-blazor/).